saimsiddiqui8/tezeract-assessment/README.md

    - Loaders for feedback during data submission

 2. **User List Table:**
-   - Displaying users with columns for Full Name, Email, Profile Picture, Country, and State
+   - Displaying users with columns for Full Name, Email, Profile Picture, Interview Timings, Roles and Active status
    - Pagination to display a limited number of users per page
-   - Search/filter option to filter users by name or email

 3. **Design and Responsiveness:**
    - Alignment with the provided Figma design